rescribe/carolineminuscule-groundtruth/README.md

-# OCR Ground truth for Caroline Miniscule
+# OCR Ground truth for Caroline Minuscule

 This ground truth repository is a work in process; it currently accounts for a part of our complete Caroline Minuscule training pool of around 70 manuscripts used for our OCRopus Caroline Minuscule model (see ocropus-models repository).